sbulen/sjrbTools/README.md

 These tools are inquiry only & are used to perform diagnostics.

 * ***SMF_Settings_Diag.php*** - This tool dumps key settings.php entries and dumps the entire SMF settings table.
-It works for SMF2.0 & 2.1.  ***NOTE -*** Some mods place password information in the SMF settings table.
-You do not want to share the output of this diagnostic publicly.
+It works for SMF2.0 & 2.1.  ***NOTE -*** Some mods place sensitive information like passwords & hashes in the SMF settings table.
+You may not want to share the output of this diagnostic publicly.
 * ***SMF_SSL_Diag.php*** - This tool dumps some helpful information on your SSL configuration.
 It works for SMF2.0 & 2.1.
 * ***SMF_Theme_Diag.php*** - This tool dumps a bunch of helpful information on your Themes.
 It works for SMF2.0 & 2.1.
 * ***SMF_UTF8_Diag.php*** - This tool dumps a bunch of helpful information on the state of the character set & collation of your SMF database.
 It works for SMF2.0 & 2.1.